 Multiple Sclerosis is a neurological condition that causes inflammation of the myelin sheaths, which are responsible for the protection of communication between the brain and spinal chord.
 Multiple sclerosis cases vary in symptoms and severity, as the disease can affect both physical and mental functioning.

 Put simply, Multiple Sclerosis interferes with the brain’s ability to communicate with the rest of the body through the spinal chord, and with the rest of the body’s ability to communicate with the brain.
 This causes a shorter life expectancy and a host of physical and mental symptoms for sufferers.

 Some of the more common symptoms of multiple sclerosis which can affect your ability to perform meaningful work (and therefore affect your eligibility for Social Security Disability benefits) are neurological symptoms (and MS sufferers can run the whole gamut of neurological symptoms), cognitive impairment, and loss of physical ability due to the interrupted communication between muscles and the brain.

 Multiple Sclerosis is listed as a potentially disabling neurological condition by the Social Security Administration.
 While this doesn’t mean that everyone with MS will automatically qualify for Social Security Disability benefits, it does mean that the SSA has defined standards by which your symptoms can be judged to determine whether you are eligible for Social Security Disability benefits.
-To be considered for Social Security disability benefits for MS, you should make sure your condition matches the standards put forth by the SSA.
+To be considered for Social Security disability benefits for MS, you should make sure your condition matches the standards put forth by the SSA in their Blue Book.